 What Happens If Your Seeds Didn't Grow

-The first possibility is poor germination.
-Certain plants tend to have low germination rates, and often that warning is stated on the seed packaging.
-The information will usually indicate to plant more than one seed together to improve your chances of successful growth.
 Soil that is too wet or too cold can cause bad germination, which causes the seeds to rot.
 Dry soil can also interfere with growth and prevent germination.
-Plus, sometimes seeds are out-dated or haven't been properly stored, and that keeps the seedling from growing as well.
+Plus, sometimes seeds are outdated or haven’t been properly stored, and that keeps the seedling from growing as well.

 Mold and algae

-If you notice white growth or green spots on the surface of the planting mixture, or on the outside of the pots, it's most likely mold or algae.
-It's usually harmless to the seedlings, but it's a good sign that the soil mix is too wet.
-Give it time to dry out a little between watering, and increase air circulation through the use of fan or better ventilation.
+It’s usually harmless to the seedlings, but it’s a good sign that the soil mix is too wet.
+Give it time to dry out a little between watering, and increasing air circulation through the use of a fan or better ventilation.

 Seed Starting Trays Pros and Cons

-The great thing about starting your own seeds is that it allows you to grow food and plants organically from your own hands.
-It's a long process, but if you like gardening, you'll enjoy every minute of it.
-Not to mention, it's less expensive to buy seeds than it is to buy organic fruits and veggies from the market.
+Not to mention, it’s less expensive to buy seeds than it is to buy organic fruits and veggies from the market.
 And if you handle your trays correctly, you can reuse them, which helps save you money.
-So it's a win-win.
+So it’s a win-win.

 On the contrary, nurturing your own seeds is tedious.
 For some people that might present a problem, especially if something goes wrong with the growth process.